-By nature there is a significant difference between (e.g. climate change, water scarcity and breach the business model of a bank and that of a pension of human rights).
-Why?
-Simply because banks are involved and/or have clients in all sectors. fund.
-For example, they offer different financial products and services (e.g. loans to private individuals and businesses versus investment and payment of Banks generally feel they play an indirect role in pension contributions).
-They also target different these types of CSR risks, as they are involved client groups (e.g. multinational businesses versus in causing CSR risks via the clients they finance pension beneficiaries) and operate in different (or they provide other products/services to) and/ geographical regions (e.g. international scope versus or the companies they invest in.
-Banks generally focus on the national market).
-Business models can feel they are directly involved in CSR risks if their also differ between banks, e.g. due to the products own internal operations have an impact on these and services they offer (not all banks finance projects, risks, e.g. through the environmental impact of for example), the scope of their activities abroad and their offices.
-This direct impact is usually managed the sectors they focus on.
-All these different ways via a programme for sustainable purchasing.
-The of doing business have a major impact on the risk profile of the individual financial institutions and of the sector as a whole.
+By nature there is a significant difference between the business model of a bank and that of a pension fund.
+For example, they offer different financial products and services (e.g. loans to private individuals and businesses versus investment and payment of pension contributions).
+They also target different client groups (e.g. multinational businesses versus pension beneficiaries) and operate in different geographical regions (e.g. international scope versus focus on the national market).
+Business models can also differ between banks, e.g. due to the products and services they offer (not all banks finance projects, for example), the scope of their activities abroad and the sectors they focus on.
+All these different ways of doing business have a major impact on the risk profile of the individual financial institutions and of the sector as a whole.
 For example, they influence: